 Market risk represents the potential loss that can be caused by a change in the market value of the Group's financial instruments.
-The Group's exposure to market risk is determined by a number of factors which include interest rate risk.
+The Group's exposure to market risk is determined by a number of factors which include interest rate risk and currency risk.